Logiqx/covid-stats/docs/README.md

 The so called "[herd immunity](https://en.wikipedia.org/wiki/Herd_immunity)" for COVID-19 is ultimately what we need in the medium and long term but how it is acquired is not nearly so clear cut as "protect the vulnerable but let the young and fit catch it to develop natural immunity".

 I'll refrain from writing too much on this topic but it should be made clear that there are a lot of unknowns when it comes to COVID-19 (the disease) and any immunity developed through being infected by SARS-COV-2 (the virus).
-It is already known that naturally developed immunity doesn't last long for other coronaviruses (SARS, MERS, common colds) so allowing vast swathes of the population to become infected is a very risky strategy, would likely cost hundreds of thousands of lives in the UK and it may not even be successful in the medium to long term.
+It is already known that naturally developed immunity doesn't last long for other coronaviruses (SARS, MERS, common colds) so allowing vast swathes of the population to become infected would be a very risky strategy, would likely cost hundreds of thousands of lives in the UK and it may not even be successful in the medium to long term.

-It should also be noted that despite numerous discussions in the mainstream media (and social media) dating back to March, herd immunity is not the UK government policy nor indeed their plan.
+It should also be noted that despite numerous discussions in the mainstream media (and social media) dating back to March, herd immunity is neither the UK government plan nor the policy.
 Early modelling of the COVID-19 epidemic was based on prior modelling and assumptions for a major influenza epidemic with a much lower mortality rate than COVID-19.
 When the Imperial College models were updated to use the latest hospital data coming out of China and Italy it quickly became clear that any "herd immunity" plan would be catastrophic for the NHS and would have a devastating human cost †.
-One week later the UK was in the current lockdown.
+After several policy changes in the days following the Imperial College impact assessment, just one week later the UK was in lockdown.

 The good news is that there are hundreds of expert teams around the world, working on the creation of a vaccine that is both effective and safe for the general population.
 A human created vaccine has the additional benefit that it can be synthesised to provide longer term immunity than any naturally developed immunity acquired by survivors of COVID-19.
 All coronaviruses will mutate over time (just as all other types of virus mutate) but generally speaking coronaviruses mutate more slowly than other virus families such as influenza.
 The experts are pretty optimistic that an effective vaccine can be developed for COVID-19 but it will take some time to do the clinical trials, prior to vaccinating the majority of the population.